prioritizr/prioritizr/docs/reference/problem.md

 - cost_column:

-  `character` name or `integer` indicating the column(s) with the cost data.
-This argument must be supplied when the argument to `x` is a [`sf::st_sf()`](https://r-spatial.github.io/sf/reference/sf.html) or `data.frame` object.
-This argument should contain the name of each column containing cost data for each management zone when creating problems with multiple zones.
-To create a problem with a single zone, then set the argument to `cost_column` as a single column name.
+  `character` value or vector with name(s) of the column(s) of `x` with cost data.
+In particular, `cost_column` must be specified if `x` is a [`sf::st_sf()`](https://r-spatial.github.io/sf/reference/sf.html) or `data.frame` object.
+To create a problem with a single zone, then `cost_column` must contain a single column name.
+Alternatively, to create a problem with multiple zones, then `cost_column` must contain a column name for each zone.

 - feature_units: